 Deere offers one of the few "safe" ways to play the coming Al boom.
 This is not a speculative business model with unproven Al technology or an uncertain path to profitability.
 Al-infused technology will reduce farmers' operating costs, increase efficiencies, and ultimately boost Deere's sales and profit margins.
 Al will add to the company's already world-class business model and brand, while further cementing its dominant competitive position.

 Normally, the market would command a premium for this kind of business.
-But trading at a discount to its historic valuation today, Deere offers substantial upside from its new AI technologies, with a wide margin of safety.
+But at just 12x earnings today, Deere offers substantial upside from its new Al technologies, with a wide margin of safety.